Kourion/BenkyouDaYo/README.md

 --> Sorted into Semesters 1(TODO), Semester 2(TODO) and [Semester 3](/JaponicumSemester3.pdf)(UpToDateAsOf 12.Dec.2016)

 ## [日本学 Vocabulary](/JaponicumVocabulary.pdf)
 For those cases where anki is not suited, a fine list of all new vocabulary instead.
+Semester 3 only.
 (UpToDateAsOf 12.Dec.16)

 # [日本文化地理概論](/Landeskunde.pdf)